achillessaxby/PUI2016_aes807/HW3_aes807/README.md

 ### People collaborated with:

 1. Federica Bianco (Instuctor) - Used code given to run and work on all assignments
+2. Vishwajeet Shelar - helped in understanding most of the code in Assignment_2 and Assignment_3
-2. Christian Rosado - helped us in understanding and figuring out the details and schematics of the Assignment_2
+3. Christian Rosado - helped us in understanding and figuring out the details and schematics of the Assignment_2

 ### Worked together with: